 As a mother of two, I can appreciate how difficult it can be to make smart, healthy beverage choices for our children.
 Since my children were little, I have always watered down their juice; ½ water and ½ juice.
 When I pack my kids’ lunches, I always try to keep the amount of juice to a minimum.
 But my kids love juice, and at school many sugary drinks are available to them: fruit punch, chocolate milk, fruit juices, Gatorade, etc. Although I pack them water, I know they have other choices within their reach.
 And when we go out during the summer, they are constantly thirsty and craving flavored drinks.
 What is a mom to do?
 How can I get them to make healthier choices?

 Well, I presented them with visual facts.
-Their dentist, Dr. Linda Lott in Oak Park, has a wonderful display (see photo below) that indicated just how much sugar is in each of their favorite drinks and the results blew them away!
+Their dentist, Dr. Linda Lott in Oak Park, who specializes in Pediatric Dentistry & Orthodontics, has a wonderful display (see photo below) that indicated just how much sugar is in each of their favorite drinks and the results blew them away!
 My younger daughter was so impressed by the results that she now looks at all her drinks and tells me how much sugar is in each drink.
 She realizes that those drinks with high sugar content are not good for her and she is making healthier choices.
 My teenage son immediately cut back on power drinks and has been making smarter choices as well.
+I also talked with Dr. Swauger, who is another Pediatric Dentist, he also wrote an article for parents on wisdom teeth titled Wisdom Teeth, What You Need To Know .

 I come from a family that suffers from diabetes; I just lost my father to his battle with diabetes this year.
 So as a parent, I worry about my children’s sugar intake.
 But working here at the Tao of Wellness has taught me a good balance to keep myself and my children healthy by making healthier choices.